 We're backed by Boldstart, YCombinator and the founders of the developer tools you use daily.

-🚀 Let's make APIs friendly for all developers
+🚀 Let's make APIs friendly and more accessible for everyone

 - What if every API (internal + external) had Stripe-style documentation?

 - What if your team got all the benefits of OpenAPI, without having to write 10k line YAML files by hand?

 - What if API changes could easily be listed and discussed during Code Reviews?